-- Part 3 of the Children and Families Act 2014, which sets out the Academy's responsibilities for pupils with SEND. - The Special Educational Needs and Disability Regulations 2014, which set out local authorities' and Academy's responsibilities for Education, Health, and Care (EHC) plans, SEN Coordinators (SENCOs), and the Special Educational Needs (SEN) information report. - The Equality Act 2010 (section 20), which sets out the Academy's duties to make reasonable adjustments for pupils with disabilities. - The Public Sector Equality Duty (section 149 of the Equality Act 2010), which sets out the Academy's responsibilities to eliminate discrimination, harassment, and victimisation; advance equality of opportunity; and foster good relations between people who share a protected characteristic (which includes having a disability) and those who don't share it. - The Governance Handbook, which sets out governors'/trustees' responsibilities for pupils with SEND. - The Academy Admissions Code, which sets out the Academy's obligation to admit all pupils whose Education, Health and Care (EHC) plan names the Academy, and its duty not to unfairly disadvantage children with a disability or with Special Educational Needs.
+- Part 3 of the Children and Families Act 2014, which sets out the Academy's responsibilities for pupils with SEND. - The Special Educational Needs and Disability Regulations 2014, which set out local authorities' and Academy's responsibilities for Education, Health, and Care (EHC) plans, SEN Coordinators (SENCOs), and the Special Educational Needs (SEN) information report. - The Equality Act 2010 (section 20), which sets out the Academy's duties to make reasonable adjustments for pupils with disabilities. - The Public Sector Equality Duty (section 149 of the Equality Act 2010), which sets out the Academy's responsibilities to eliminate discrimination, harassment, and victimisation; advance equality of opportunity; and foster good relations between people who share a protected characteristic (which includes having a disability) and those who don't share it. - The Academy Admissions Code, which sets out the Academy's obligation to admit all pupils whose Education, Health and Care (EHC) plan names the Academy, and its duty not to unfairly disadvantage children with a disability or with Special Educational Needs.